Youngstown, Ohio: Modern developments

 In 2005, Federal Street, a major downtown thoroughfare that was closed off to create a pedestrian-oriented plaza, reopened to traffic.
 The downtown area has seen the razing of structurally unsound buildings and the expansion or restoration of others.
 New construction has dovetailed with efforts to cultivate business growth.
 One of the area's more successful business ventures in recent years has been the Youngstown Business Incubator, which fosters the growth of fledgling technology-based companies.

-In line with these efforts to change the community's image, the city government, in partnership with Youngstown State University, has organized an ambitious urban renewal plan known as Youngstown 2010.
-The stated goals of Youngstown 2010 include the creation of a "cleaner, greener, and better planned and organized Youngstown".
+In line with these efforts to change the community's image, the city government, in partnership with Youngstown State University, organized an ambitious urban renewal plan known as Youngstown 2010.
+The plan's stated goals included the creation of a "cleaner, greener, and better planned and organized Youngstown".
 In January 2005, the organization unveiled a master plan prepared by Urban Strategies Inc. of Toronto, which had taken shape during an extensive process of public consultation and meetings that gathered input from citizens.
-The plan, which included platforms such as the acceptance of a reduced population and an improved image and quality of life, received national attention and is consistent with efforts in other metropolitan areas to address the phenomenon of urban depopulation.
+The plan, which included platforms such as the acceptance of a reduced population and an improved image and quality of life for Youngstownians, received national attention and is consistent with efforts in other metropolitan areas to address the phenomenon of urban depopulation.
 Youngstown 2010 received an award for public outreach from the American Planning Association in 2007.

+Youngstown's first new downtown hotel since 1974—the DoubleTree by Hilton—opened in 2018 in the historic Stambaugh Building, adapted for this use.
 On May 28, 2024, an explosion destroyed most of the first floor of the Realty Building in downtown Youngstown and severely damaged the floors above it, killing one bank employee and injuring seven.
 The explosion was suspected to have been caused by a natural gas leak.